jphall663/interpretable_machine_learning_with_python/README.md

 # Responsible Machine Learning with Python
-Practical techniques for training interpretable ML models, explaining ML models, and debugging ML models for accuracy, discrimination, and security.
+Examples of techniques for training interpretable ML models, explaining ML models, and debugging ML models for accuracy, discrimination, and security.

 ### Overview

 Usage of AI and machine learning models is likely to become more commonplace as larger swaths of the economy embrace automation and data-driven decision-making.
-While these predictive systems can be quite accurate, they are usually treated as inscrutable black boxes that produce only numeric predictions with no accompanying explanations.
+While these predictive systems can be quite accurate, they have often been inscrutable and unappealable black boxes that produce only numeric predictions with no accompanying explanations.
 Unfortunately, recent studies and recent events have drawn attention to mathematical and sociological flaws in prominent weak AI and ML systems, but practitioners don’t often have the right tools to pry open machine learning models and debug them.
-This series of notebooks introduces several approaches to that increase transparency, accountability, and trustworthiness in machine learning models.
-If you are a data scientist or analyst and you want to explain a machine learning model to your customers or managers (or if you have concerns about documentation, validation, or regulatory requirements), then this series of Jupyter notebooks is for you!
+This series of notebooks introduces several approaches that increase transparency, accountability, and trustworthiness in machine learning models.
+If you are a data scientist or analyst and you want to train accurate, interpretable machine learning models, explain the machine learning model to your customers or managers, test those models for security vulnerabilities or social discrimination,  or if you have concerns about documentation, validation, or regulatory requirements, then this series of Jupyter notebooks is for you!
 (But *please* don't take these notebooks or associated materials as legal compliance advice.)

 The notebooks highlight techniques such as:
 * [Monotonic XGBoost models, partial dependence, individual conditional expectation plots, and Shapley explanations](https://github.com/jphall663/interpretable_machine_learning_with_python#enhancing-transparency-in-machine-learning-models-with-python-and-xgboost---notebook)